Ingredients to Avoid at Home | Everlasting Organics

 Watch For

-Disinfecting sprays, furniture polish, some fabric treatments, and pressed wood products
+Disinfecting sprays, furniture polish, fabric treatments, and pressed wood products

 Synthetic Fragrance in Cleaning Products Endocrine Disruptor

-Just as in personal care products, "fragrance" in home cleaners can legally contain hundreds of undisclosed chemicals — including phthalates, VOCs, and allergens.
-The "clean" smell of conventional products is often a synthetic chemical cocktail that lingers in your indoor air.
+Just as in personal care products, "fragrance" in home cleaners can legally contain hundreds of undisclosed chemicals — including phthalates, VOCs, and known allergens.
+Manufacturers are not required to disclose fragrance components.
+The "clean" smell of conventional products is often a synthetic chemical cocktail that enters your lungs with every spray and lingers in your indoor air.
+The International Fragrance Association has restricted or banned over 100 individual fragrance chemicals — none of which are identifiable to a consumer who sees only the word "fragrance" on a label.

 Listed As